 Mexico is one of the destinations that I keep travelling back to.

 Mexico is often seen as a cold weather getaway by many Canadians and Americans.
-While it is an easy place to travel to for first time travellers, it offers SOOO much more than that!
+While it is an easy place to travel to for first-time travellers, it offers SOOO much more than that!
 Here’s what you can experience when you travel to Mexico:

 In addition to its famed coastline, of which there is an incredible 9330km of it, Mexico is also home to 67 national parks.

 It ranks 15th in the world for countries with the most bird species – 1026 to be exact!
 Even more incredible is that it has the 4th highest number of mammal species in the world with 523!

 And then there’s Mexican cuisine.

-Then, there are the regional specialities.
+Then, there are the regional specialties.
 One of my favourites is mole sauce.
 It’s a sauce made with chilli peppers and chocolate!
 It’s something to be tried at least once in your life.
 Although if you’re anything like me, you’ll keep coming back to it!

 Similarly, you can also chat with whoever you are sitting next to as you both chow down.
-This is normal in Mexico, and one of the things I love about travelling in Mexico.
-And something I cherish where in Germany, where I live is not the norm!
+This is normal in Mexico.
+It’s one of the things I love about travelling in Mexico.
+And something I cherish since, in Germany, where I live, this isn’t the norm!

-I could go on forever, telling you why you should travel to Mexico, but instead let me show you:
+I could go on forever, telling you why you should travel to Mexico, but instead, let me show you:

-Visit Mexico for the Nature and Wildlife:
+Visit Mexico for Nature and Wildlife: